drivet/website-11ty/src/posts/feed/2022/basic-eleventy-setup.md

 ---
-title: Eleventy For IndieWeb Enthusiasts - Basic Setup And Organization
+title: Eleventy For IndieWeb Enthusiasts - Basic Setup And Post Organization
 date: 2022-03-07T20:03:02-05:00
+tags:
+- eleventy
+- indeweb
+- blogging
+mp-syndicate-to:
+- twitter_bridgy
 ---

-As mentioned previously, I recently converted my website over to Eleventy.
-I'm an IndieWeb participant and, moreover, my website is fairly complex so I ended up writing (or, in some cases, pilfering) a fair amount of code to make it all work together in an acceptable manner.
+As [mentioned previously][1], I recently converted my website over to [Eleventy][2].
+I'm an [IndieWeb][3] participant and, moreover, my website is fairly complex so I ended up writing (or, in some cases, pilfering) a fair amount of code to make it all work together in an acceptable manner.
 I thought I would document the process via a series of blog posts in case anyone else finds it of value.

-None of this is intended to be an Eleventy tutorial and you'll get the most from these posts if you already know something about how Eleventy works.
+None of this is intended to be an Eleventy tutorial and you'll get the most from these posts if you already know [something about how Eleventy works][4].

 With that out of the way, we'll start with my basic Eleventy setup.

 ## Post Format

 My posts, like a lot of people's, are all written in markdown with yaml frontmatter.
-This format is very common and not specific to the IndieWeb.
-A typical blog entry looks like this:
+A typical [blog entry][5] looks like this:

 ``` markdown
 ---